 This story we heard this morning is not Jesus’ first meal with religious leaders, they have already seen him dining with tax collectors, allowing women to be a part of the post-dinner discussion, they have witnessed him bringing in drunks and sinners to their precious feasts.
 So now, they watch him closely as Jesus once again breaks apart their laws of good order and says they ought to make their seating arrangement more flexible and change the guest list so that all might have a glimpse into the feast that is promised in God’s heavenly kingdom.

-this picture is from our first year at the seminary!
+While not actually related to the sermon topic, this picture is from our first year at the seminary! |

 All of this talk of food and community dining reminded me of my first year at Luther seminary.
 My daughter I lived in a hallway that held four apartments.
 Next door to us was a married couple and their teenage boy -- they were from Kenya and both parents were pursuing their PhDs.
 Across from them was a family from South Korea, with a 3 year old and new born who had been at the seminary for a couple of years while the father of the family also pursued a PhD.
 Across from our apartment was a family from western North Dakota, they had two little boys that spent their day with Dad while their mom was finishing up her Masters of Divinity on her way to becoming a pastor.
 No family make up was exactly the same, no one’s paths of origin was similar in anyway and yet we were thrown together into one hallway as we all set out on a journey of academic study for the sake of the church.
 Very quickly after moving in we were invited to a hallway dinner, family dinner as they were called.
 This international group would cram into someone’s living room, the dining room table would be filled with a wide variety of food from all over the world and our children would run up and down the hallway as we attempted to feast, talk and pray together as often as possible.